 Manifesting a year of uninterrupted travel

 6. People in Finland like to predict the future at New Year.
 A traditional custom is to take a tin horseshoe and melt it down.
 This boiling liquid is then poured into cold water, resulting in a re-shaped piece of tin.
 Different shapes mean different things.
 For example, if the tin is heart-shaped then it means a wedding is on the horizon, or if it’s shaped like a boat then it means there will be much travelling in the coming year.
-We could all do with that!
+We like the sound of that!

 7. We’re used to the twelve strikes of a clock at midnight.
 But spare a thought for those living in Japan, where bells are rung 108 times on New Year’s Eve in an ancient Buddhist tradition.
 These ceremonies normally take place at Buddhist temples, and each of the 108 rings represents one of the defilements of the mind.

-I’d probably run away from dancing bear too
+I’d probably run away from a dancing bear too

-13. Similarly in Spain, they like to kick off the New Year with one of their five a day.
+14. Similarly in Spain, they like to kick off the New Year with one of their five a day.
 It is traditional to eat one grape for every clock bell as the clock strikes midnight.
-As you can imagine, it is quite hard to chew and swallow a grape in the time between bells, so normally people end up with a face stuffed with grapes!
+As you can imagine, it is quite hard to chew and swallow a grape in the time between bells.
+So, normally people end up with a face stuffed with grapes!
 The tradition is believed to bring good luck in the New Year.

 Forget lentils and grapes, the Germans have the right idea